ShayOinif/MoviesBeforeTv/README.md

 There are some bugs, lots of refactoring and some features to add as well testing but the main goal was to experiment with the leanback library and building a scaleable and modularized app.
+Since I'm starting a new position, I won't have time to keep maintaining this repo, but maybe I'll drop by once in a while to add functionality or solve bugs.

+The main key issues were fixed, especially adding usage reporting with Firebase and full support of the YouTube player for the trailers.

 #Main Features:
 - Cached home categories that update once a day, with inifinte scroll using a network api and a local db